 For the chief of the relocation headquarters, SS-Oberstrumbannführer Hermann Krumey, the children were an irritant.
-He repeatedly telegrammed Berlin looking for a deadly solution to the problem of the Lidice children that meant less work for him.
+He repeatedly telegrammed Berlin, looking for a swift solution to the problem of the Lidice children that meant less work for him.
 His telegram sent to Gestapo Headquarters on the 22nd of June 1942 was fateful:

 The Main Security Office – III B 4 –

 For the attention of SS-Standartenführer Dr. Ehlich